ajaypatil108/Snake-Game/README.md

 (a) *The project demonstrates an understanding of C++ functions and control structures.*

 A variety of control structures are used in this project.
-The `RenderScoreMsg()` function declared in `snake.h` file line 30,  is used to display a SDL Window only if alive variable of snake is false.
+The `RenderScoreMsg()` function declared in `snake.h` file line 30,  is used to display a SDL Msg window only if `alive` variable of snake is `false`.
 This function is used in `snake.cpp` on lines 71 & 45.
 Also, in `main()`, the console output to display depends on if user was able to beat the high score or not.
 If-else control structure is used to compare scores and display appropriate message.
-Lines 36-43 in main.
+Lines 37-45 in main.
+Lastly, on line 75 in `renderer.cpp`, the red box around the game is rendered only if the bool `_boundary` is true.

 (b) *The project reads data from a file and process the data, or the program writes data to a file.*

-Also, the project reads and writes high scores to a external text file `highscore.txt`.
-This is implemented in `ParseLog()` and `WriteToLog` methods of the `ScoreLog`  class.
-The code can be found in `ScoreLog.cpp`
+The project reads and writes high scores to a external text file `highscore.txt`.
+This is implemented in `ParseLog()` and `WriteToLog()` methods of the `ScoreLog`  class.
+The code can be found in `ScoreLog.cpp` on lines 21-51.

 (c) *The project accepts user input and processes the input.*

-The program also accepts user inputs which include `player name` on line 23 in `main.cpp`, new SDLK poll events, i.e. `ESC` key input to toggle pause/resume and `b` key press to toggle boundary.
+The program accepts user inputs which include `player name` on line 23 in `main.cpp`, new SDLK poll events, i.e. `ESC` key input to toggle pause/resume and `b` key press to toggle boundary.
 This code is in `controller.cpp` on lines 41-48.

 **2. Object Oriented Programming**